Sheepolution/slippi-stats/README.md

 ## Fork

 This is a fork with the purpose of changing Slippi Stats Graphic Generator into an **app** that **automatically shows the result** when a match has ended.
-This makes it even more useful for tournaments, as
+This makes it even more useful for tournaments, as you can instantly switch to the scene with the stats, and don't need to manually add them to the page first.

 ## Usage